ibm-cloud-docs/BlockStorage/accessing-block-storage-windows.md

 When the restart is complete and the Storage Device is added, you can verify whether MPIO is configured and working.
 To do so, look at **Target Device Details** and click **MPIO**:
 ![DeviceDetails_0](/images/DeviceDetails_0.png)

-If MPIO wasn't configured correctly, your storage device might disconnect and appear disabled when a network outage occurs or when {{site.data.keyword.BluSoftlayer_full}} Teams perform maintenance.
+If MPIO wasn't configured correctly, your storage device might disconnect and appear disabled when a network outage occurs or when {{site.data.keyword.cloud}} Teams perform maintenance.
 MPIO ensures an extra level of connectivity during those events, and keeps an established session with active read/write operations going to the LUN.

 ## Unmounting {{site.data.keyword.blockstorageshort}} volumes
 {: #unmountingWin}